 - The Two Janitors only wear a smug, condescending smirk, happily taunting the player over their ignorance.
 Only in the Golden Ending do you get to wipe it off their ugly faces.

-- Sinister Surveillance: The creepy janitor who watches the Hitman in his apartment and during his hit for one of the chapters.
-With good reason, he's the other half of the overlying conspiracy.
+- Sinister Surveillance: The creepy janitors who watch Jacket in his apartment and during his hit for one of the chapters.
+With good reason, as they're behind the underlying conspiracy.

 - Spanner in the Works: The Biker, who, bored of his job and fearing retaliation, goes after those behind the conspiracy.

 - Split Personality: Jacket "visits" the room with the three masked personas at the start of each Act.
-The cover art for Hotline Miami shows "Richard" wearing the hitman's distinctive jacket.
-The horse shares the same lower body as the hooker, and Ramsus is wearing a mobster suit.
+"Richard" wears Jacket's Iconic Outfit, "Don Juan" wears the Hooker's clothes, and "Ramsus" is wearing a mobster suit.

-- Spy Speak: Lots of Type-2 speak when it comes to the orders sent to the hitman.
-More ambiguously, the bearded clerk who appears in different stores to give the hitman something for free just for showing up while making idle conversation after each mission.
-It seems he might be paying off the hitman for jobs finished, but it's not clear if he's being snuck money in those free pizza boxes, or if he's just killing for free pizza.
+- Spy Speak: Lots of Type-2 speak when it comes to the orders sent to Jacket.
+More ambiguously, the bearded clerk who appears in different stores to give Jacket something for free just for showing up while making idle conversation.
+He might be slyly paying Jacket for jobs finished, but it's never made explicitly clear.

 - Stationary Boss: The mafia boss remains seated at his desk at all times.

 - Stealth-Based Game: Not strictly required, but practicing stealth is much more likely to lead to winning the game than just rushing in guns blazing.

 - Stealth-Based Mission: The only instance in the game where the player is forced to be stealthy is a sequence in which Jacket has to escape from a hospital.
 It's fair to say this was the least well-received part of the game.